openedx/docs.openedx.org/source/community/release_notes/redwood/dev_op_release_notes.rst

 Enabling Studio Course Search
 =============================

--  The Redwood release includes the :doc:`/community/release_notes/redwood/course_search`, which is disabled by default as it depends on a new search engine, Meilisearch.
+-  The Redwood release includes the :doc:`Course Search Beta </community/release_notes/redwood/course_search>`, which is disabled by default as it depends on a new search engine, Meilisearch.
 We encourage operators to install Meilisearch, test out this feature, and give us feedback on the viability of using Meilisearch as a